vsbron/course-react2024-the-wild-oasis/README.md

 - Sidebar Navigation;
 - List of all recorded bookings & cabins;
 - Separate booking pages with all the details;
-- Checkin page where the booking can be confirmed and checked in;
+- Check-in page where the booking can be confirmed and checked in (+also Breakfast can be added for additional price);
 - All lists can be Filtered and Sorted;
 - New cabins can be added to the list;
 - Existing cabins can be duplicated, edited or deleted entirely;